 Additionally, Andorra is committed to the creation of an extensive network of double tax treaties in order to enhance international trade and investment in its territory.
 The first double tax treaty was signed with France in 2013.
-Since then, the Principality of Andorra has concluded agreements with other countries (Cyprus, Hungary, Liechtenstein, Luxembourg, Malta, Portugal, San Marino, Spain and the UAE) to avoid double taxation in income tax matters and to prevent tax evasion.
+Since then, the Principality of Andorra has concluded agreements with other countries (Croatia, Cyprus, Czech Republic, Hungary, Liechtenstein, Luxembourg, Malta, Portugal, the Principality of Monaco, San Marino, Spain and the UAE) to avoid double taxation in income tax matters and to prevent tax evasion.
 Furthermore, Andorra has signed the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting (MLI), which now covers around 1,800 bilateral treaties.